 In Minnesota, we typically only grow crops for a couple of months, leaving the soil bare the rest of the time.
 Any time you don’t have a primary crop growing, you can grow a cover crop.
 Common windows include before planting your main crop, in between crops, and after you’ve harvested.
 Here are three example scenarios:

-When planting tomatoes or pumpkins, many gardeners don’t transplant or seed until mid-June.
-In this scenario, you could plant a cool-season cover crop in early May, and work it into the soil in June before planting your main crop.
+- If you plant tomatoes or pumpkins in mid-June, you could plant a cool-season cover crop in early May, and work it into the soil in June before planting your main crop.

-Some crops like cucumber and zucchini get pulled around early August, leaving the soil bare for the remainder of the season.
-In this scenario, you would plant your cover crop after harvesting your main crop, and either allow it to die over the winter (by choosing a non-hardy species), or cut it and work it into your soil the following spring.
+- Some crops like cucumber and zucchini get pulled around early August, leaving the soil bare for the remainder of the season.
+You could plant your cover crop after harvesting your main crop, and either allow it to die over the winter or cut it and work it into your soil the following spring.

 You can grow a cover crop during the main season in areas that are not being used.
 A common example is planting clover between rows instead of mulching.